We get all fresh and delicious fruits and berries from nature. It is important for us to be able to give back to the Jungle!

 Our partner South Pole compensates for our emissions.
 We buy carbon credits according to the amount of our emissions, and South Pole uses them in projects which avoid carbon dioxide from being emitted into the atmosphere.
 Jungle Juice Bar wants to channel the compensation to projects that are taking biodiversity protection and the wellbeing of local communities into account in addition to climate benefits.

-Projects best suited for this are forest protection programs, which are sustainably diminishing local deforestation pressure.
-Jungle Juice Bar is taking part in two South Pole rainforest programs: The Agrocortex – program in Brazil and the Kariba REDD++ project in Zimbabwe.
+Jungle Juice Bar is taking part in two South Pole rainforest programs: the South Amazon Forest Protection – program in Brazil and the Nakhon Biogas project in Thailand.

-The Agrocortex – program protects endangered southern parts of the Amazon rainforest from deforestation.
+The South Amazon Forest Protection – program protects endangered southern parts of the Amazon rainforest from deforestation.
 Deforestation has been speeded up by cattle ranging, and both legal and illegal logging.
-By protecting the rainforest in the Agrocortex – program, we protect the rich biodiversity of the area and support the well-being of local communities.
+By protecting the rainforest in the South Amazon Forest Protection – program, we protect the rich biodiversity of the area and support the well-being of local communities.

 They are committed to double compensate their CO2 footprint this year and support the Amazon and Zimbabwe reforestation projects.
 Such a great example of doing more with less!
 On a side note, I hope to see more of their own projects for natural forestation and conservation, I am sure Finland or elsewhere their personal contribution will be most welcomed!